One thing was on Jesse's mind on the drive home from the lab.

-Jesse knew he had to get rid of it.
-But he couldn't bring himself to flush it.
+His first thought was to flush it.
 When he got home, he initially intended just that.
 But after standing in the bathroom with the bag of meth for a few minutes, he realized couldn't do it.
+He didn't even know why.

 Which led to the next best solution.